hibrid/statemachine2/README.md

 ID: Primary key, unique identifier for each state machine instance.
 Name: The name or type of the state machine.
-UserID: User or account identifier associated with the state machine.
+LookupKey: User or account identifier associated with the state machine.
 CurrentState: Current state of the state machine.
-Direction: Direction of movement (forward, backward).
 ResumeFromStep: The step to resume from when recreated.
 SaveAfterStep: Flag to indicate whether to save after each step.
 KafkaEventTopic: Kafka topic for events (nullable if not used).
 SerializedState: JSON serialized state data (to store arbitrary data).
 CreatedTimestamp: Timestamp when the state machine was created.
 UpdatedTimestamp: Timestamp when the state machine was last updated.
-IsGlobalLock: Flag to indicate if the state machine has a global lock.
+UsesGlobalLock: Flag to indicate if the state machine has a global lock.
-IsLocalLock: Flag to indicate if the state machine has a local lock.
+UsesLocalLock: Flag to indicate if the state machine has a local lock.
-Any other columns specific to your requirements.
-The ID field should be unique for each state machine, and you can use it as the primary key.
-The Name field helps identify the type of state machine.
-The UserID field associates state machines with users or accounts.
+UnlockedTimestamp: When the lock was removed
+LastRetryTimestamp: The last time a retry was attempted (does not include the original attempt)

 Global Lock Table (for tracking global locks):

 ID: Primary key, unique identifier for each global lock instance.
+StateMachineType: The state machine name so we know where this lock originated
-StateMachineID: Foreign key referencing the state machine with a global lock.
+StateMachineID: The unique ID for the state machine within the type of state machine
+LookupKey: The identifier that we're locking across all state machine types
 LockTimestamp: Timestamp when the global lock was acquired.
-The ID field should be unique for each global lock instance, and you can use it as the primary key.
-The StateMachineID field is a foreign key linking the global lock to the state machine it's associated with.
-The LockTimestamp field helps track when the lock was acquired.
+UnlockTimestamp: Timestamp when the glocal lock was removed